All Episodes

 You're telling me that with all these people and all these cameras on campus, that this guy, Tyler Robinson, he walked around campus with a rifle down his pants, which also doesn't make any sense if you ever try to assemble and disassemble one of those rifles quickly when you're nervous and your adrenaline is pumping.

-Especially on a rooftop after you took a shot and you think people might be looking for you.
+It's impossible, especially on a rooftop after you took a shot and you think people might be looking for you.

 It's impossible that there's not a video of this guy if he carried out this act.

-So I would say, Tom, Tyler Robinson is the Patsy, and he's innocent of what he's being accused of.
+So I would say, Tom, Tyler Robinson is the Patsy and he's innocent of what he's being accused of.

 I don't know.